Travel Alert: Lane Closures Expected On I-87/I-287 For Bridge Work In Rockland County

-The work will take place in Rockland County beginning Friday, Nov.
-10 through Monday, Nov.
-13, said the New York State Thruway Authority.
+A section of southbound I-87/I-287 will be closed in Rockland County in Monsey beginning at 9 p.m.
+Friday, Nov.
+17, through Monday, Nov.
+20 for critical bridge repair work, said the New York State Thruway Authority.

-During the work, motorists should expect travel lane closures on the northbound Thruway (I-87/I-287) in Monsey between exit 14A (New Jersey – Garden State Parkway) and exit 14B (Airmont - Montebello - Airmont Road) to safely facilitate critical bridge deck repair work, officials said.
+The travel lane closures will be on the southbound Thruway (I-87/I-287) in Monsey between exit 14B (Airmont - Montebello - Airmont Road) and exit 14A (New Jersey – Garden State Parkway), weather permitting.

-Delays are expected and motorists are strongly encouraged to avoid the area and seek alternate routes while this work occurs.
+Delays are expected and motorists should avoid the area and take alternate routes while this work occurs.

-Beginning around 9 p.m., Friday, only one of three northbound travel lanes will be open to traffic.
-A second travel lane is anticipated to reopen sometime after 7 a.m.
-Saturday, as traffic will be shifted into temporary lanes on the left side of the highway, including the shoulder.
+Beginning Friday, only one of three southbound travel lanes will be open to traffic.
+A second southbound travel lane is anticipated to reopen by Saturday evening, and traffic will travel around the work zone in the right and left lanes, the authority said.

 This temporary traffic pattern is needed to facilitate repairs to a deteriorated portion of the concrete deck on the bridge over Saddle River Road in Monsey.

-While every effort will be made to have all three northbound lanes open by Monday morning, one travel lane may remain closed, potentially impacting both the morning and evening commutes.
+While every effort will be made to have all three southbound lanes open by Monday morning, one travel lane may remain closed, potentially impacting the morning commute, authorities said.

-"In this scenario, we expect that all travel lanes will be available for use early on Tuesday morning," Thruway officials said.
+"In this scenario, we expect that all travel lanes will be available for use on Monday afternoon," the authority added.

 Flaggers will direct motorists and pedestrians on Saddle River Road during the work.

+Variable Message Signs on the Thruway and surrounding highways are advising motorists to avoid the area.
+Motorists should take alternate routes starting Friday night.

-During this work, all three travel lanes in the southbound direction near the construction zone will remain open.
-However, two southbound lanes are scheduled to close the following weekend (Nov.
-18-19) to complete additional repairs on the bridge, weather permitting.
+During this work, all three travel lanes in the northbound direction near the construction zone will remain open.
+Repairs to the bridge deck in the northbound lanes were made last weekend.

-Only one southbound lane will be available to motorists in the work zone; more details will be provided next week.
+Motorists are urged to be alert, follow the posted work zone speed limits, and are reminded that fines are doubled for speeding in a work zone.

 Click here to follow Daily Voice North Rockland and receive free news updates.